Meet Generator's Staff

 Ryan Melshanker: Generator’s Wood and Metal Shop Head

-Ryan specializes in a wide range of skill developed in independent contracting and technician work.
+Ryan specializes in a wide range of skills that he developed from independent contracting and technician work.
 He is wicked smart in all things welding, casting, plasma cutting and fabrication.
-His skills also extend into the kitchen when it comes cookie making!
+His skills also extend into the kitchen when it comes to cookie making!
 Have questions about the wood or metal shop?
 Reach out to Ryan or find him at Generator during his “office hours”.

 “Office Hours” Sunday 12PM-3PM

 When Alden isn’t in a lab coat crunching algorithms, or whatever people do with PhDs in Chemistry, you can find him making beautifully crafted furniture in the wood shop or polishing his mad foosball skills in the Great Hall.
 Don’t be shy to say hello and reach out to him with your wood shop questions!

 Don’t know Eric?
 Just follow the booming voice.
 Feel free to say hello and reach out to him with your electronics or computer related questions!